VisualPlate/portfolio/README.md

 # 🎨 My Portfolio

 ## ✨ About
-  📦 This project uses my own framework
-  📦 This is my newest portfolio with new repository
-  ## ✨ Links
-  📦 visualplate.github.io/portfolio/
+  📦 This is unstable and non-finished version.
+Please prefer to check the main version